AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/slack-modules.md

 +++ **Download a File**

 This action module downloads a file from a URL.
-It must follow the Slack > Get a File module in a scenario.
+It must follow the [!UICONTROL Slack] >[!UICONTROL Get a File] module in a scenario.

 <table style="table-layout:auto">
  <col>